ChangLee0903/D4AM/README.md

 Most checkpoints have been provided in the link mentioned in the previous step.
 You can derive our own model by taking the command: <code>python main.py --task train --method [assigned method]</code>. e.g. <code>python main.py --task train --method D4AM</code>.
-Note that you need to specify a alpha value as you want to choose GRID. e.g. <code>python main.py --task train --method GRID --alpha 0.1</code>
+Note that you need to specify an alpha value as you want to choose GRID. e.g. <code>python main.py --task train --method GRID --alpha 0.1</code>

 4. Writing enhanced output:
-As you have prepared the checkpoints of all methods.
-Run <code>bash generate_enhanced_results.sh</code> to generate the corresponding enhanced results.
+As you have prepared the checkpoints of all methods, run <code>bash generate_enhanced_results.sh</code> to generate the corresponding enhanced results.
-Note that you need to specify you own roots of CHIME-4 and Aurora-4 in the script.
+Note that you need to specify your own roots of CHIME-4 and Aurora-4 in the script.

 5. Evaluation with various downstream recognizers:
 While you settle down all the enhanced results and downstream recognizers, you can run the following command to testing the performance of enhancement methods: